Solar-B/.github/profile/readme.md

 ## Software

 - [OpenSCAD](https://openscad.org) - for 3D design.
-- [Real Cut 1D](https://optimalprograms.com/realcut1d.htm) - for minimizing the waste when cutting linear materias (bars) (if you have a lot of bars to cut from).
+- [Real Cut 1D](https://optimalprograms.com/realcut1d.htm) - for minimizing waste when cutting linear materials (bars) (if you have a lot of bars to cut from).

 ## Build instructions